How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 Solution: Same as point 1.

-4) You have updated the version of WordPress
+4) You have updated your WordPress version

-extra spaces wp-config.php
+Extra spaces wp-config.php

-This helped resolve the issue.
+This helped solve the problem.

 That helped.